Veteran Family Summit 2026

 Laryssa Lamrock

 Laryssa Lamrock is the National Strategic Advisor, Families at the Atlas Institute for Veterans and Families.
-She has a personal understanding of the many challenges facing Veteran Families as the spouse of a Canadian Armed Forces Veteran who was medically released with posttraumatic stress disorder and depression, and as a mother supporting four children impacted by the operational stress injury of their loved one.
+She has a personal understanding of the many challenges facing Veteran Families as the spouse of a Canadian Armed Forces Veteran who was medically released with posttraumatic stress disorder and depression, and as a mother who supported four children impacted by the operational stress injury of their loved one.
 Laryssa draws from these experiences as she advocates passionately for and represents the voices of military and Veteran Family members.

 Donna Low